Struct euclid::Length

 #[repr(C)]pub struct Length<T, Unit>(pub T, _);

-A one-dimensional distance, with value represented by T
+A one-dimensional distance, with value represented by T and unit of measurement Unit.

-is not used in the representation of a Length
+Unit is not used in the representation of a Length value.
+It is used only at compile time

-stored with one unit is converted explicitly before being used in an
+to ensure that a Length stored with one unit is converted explicitly before being used in an

 expression that requires a different unit.
 It may be a type without values, such as an empty